ck3mp3r/nu-mcp/README.md

 - `tools/weather.nu` - Weather data using Open-Meteo API
 - `tools/ticker.nu` - Stock prices using Yahoo Finance API

+**Note**: The tools in the `tools/` directory are examples for demonstration purposes only.
+They are not intended for production use and may have limitations or reliability issues.
+Users should review, test, and modify these examples according to their specific requirements before using them in any production environment.

 ## Security Notes
 - By default, dangerous commands are denied for `run_nushell`
 - Allowed commands always take precedence over denied commands